RoslyndWilliams/osticket-prereqs/README.md

 - Right-click on the file and select Extract All
 	- Open the new osTicket folder
 		- Copy the Upload folder into C:\inetpub\wwwroot
-		- Rename “upload” to “osTicket”
+		- Rename “Upload” to “osTicket”

 <p align="center">